-In addition to the GET programme, our landlord at Menara Prudential, one of our offices in Kuala Lumpur, is purchasing renewable energy supported by I-RECs and has enrolled in the Sarawak Energy Initiative.
-We have put in place an agreement with our landlord to ensure transparency and to support the claim that the green energy purchased by the landlord is fully attributed to our facility.
-This avoids double counting, which enables us to use the emission factors related to this scheme when calculating our emissions relating to the building.
+In implementing new working environments, we are taking the opportunity to implement best practice environmental performance, including adopting features such as LED lighting, increased lighting controls, lighting zones and climate controls.
 In 2022, we have undertaken several energy reduction projects across a range of diverse markets, including offices in Taiwan, Malaysia, the Philippines, Indonesia and Ghana.
 The focus of these projects has been on lighting and control upgrades.
-It is estimated that these completed projects combined will save 317 tCO2e every year.
+It is estimated that these completed projects combined will save 317 tCO3e every year.